-- presenting officers;
+- · presenting officers;

-- joining allegations; and
+- · joining allegations; and

 - vulnerable witnesses.

-There are now provisions within the rules governing our fitness to practise procedures making provisions for vulnerable witnesses.
-These provisions allow for witnesses to be treated as vulnerable if the quality of their evidence is likely to be adversely affected as a result of appearing before the panel..
-This will also help to limit the distress the witness may feel when giving evidence.
+There are now provisions within the rules governing our Fitness to Practise procedures making provisions for vulnerable witnesses.
+These provisions allow for witnesses to be treated as vulnerable if the quality of their evidence is likely to be adversely affected as a result of appearing before the panel.
+This will help to limit any distress the witness may feel when giving evidence.
 The groups that fall within the provisions of the vulnerable witness provisions are as follows: